meitinguser/fyp-senior-connect/README.md

 # !!
-DO NOT RUN NPM INIT !!
+DO NOT RUN INIT !!

 # FYP
 Senior Connect: Building a Support Network for Elderly Living Alone (Process Workflows and Operational Procedures)

 # Setup Instructions